What PR agencies should expect in the next 5 years

 This is where the visual press release that I mentioned will become a valuable asset, especially for social media focused targeting.

-Journalists and Twitter seem to go hand-in-hand these days and so it begins to make much more sense that your press releases should be shared via social media - you can also use some of these additional earned, owned and paid media tactics to enhance your press releases reach.
+Journalists and Twitter/X seem to go hand-in-hand these days and so it begins to make much more sense that your press releases should be shared via social media - you can also use some of these additional earned, owned and paid media tactics to enhance your press releases reach.

-Which brings me too...
+Which brings me to...

-We all have our thoughts and opinions on working with influencers and just how effective it is.
+We all have our thoughts and opinions on working with PR marketing influencers and just how effective it is.
 The issue here is that regardless of the instant benefits (this is no different to PR right now and the lack of true metrics to measure success) influencers carry a lot of followers and for some, a lot of clout and.... influence.

 Not to forget the drop in readers for industry publications or lack of interaction plus the increase in social media use, the need to springboard your brand is vital.
-More and more people that we speak to generally shy away from reading industry media, it's long and slow and much can change between prints, whereas the social media world just keeps on spinning.
+More and more people that we speak to generally shy away from reading industry media; it's long and slow and much can change between prints, whereas the social media world keeps on spinning.

 Allocating budget and conducting 'media relations' with influencers will help you target the right audience with the right influencer.
 Whilst this has already been happening for some time, it's always a good time to start communications with key contacts now.